njwgeoscience/njwgeoscience.github.io/index.md

 #### August 2010 to July 2011 - Spectrum ASA

-Marine Seismic Data Processor - Helped in processing 2D & 3D marine seismic data acquired from a variety of locations for a number of clients (Shell&Statoil)
+Marine Seismic Data Processor - Helped in processing 2D & 3D marine seismic data acquired from a variety of locations for a number of clients (Shell and Statoil)

 - Linux, GNS Globe Claritas, Renegade and Seisup 2007 software used
 - Attended an in house development course given by Dr Joe Pape, a retired BP Exploration Vice President who headed up the companies activities across the Nile delta.
 The course included a mock licensing round using Spectrum’s East Med Data